garvys-org/rustfst/README.md

 Spoiler alert: `Rustfst` is faster on all those algorithms 😅

-For the other algorithms, i'm finishing the implementation then will do another round of benchmarks.

-At the moment, the main algorithm missing in `Rustfst` is the composition that will be implemented shortly.
-All the important algorithms like minimization, determinization ... are already implemented but not benched and thus not (necessarily) optimized.

 ## Documentation

 The documentation of the last released version is available here :